 Section 3.7.1 provides the OPA evaluation for the No Action Alternative and Nutrient Reduction Alternatives A and B. The implementation of conservation practices under these alternatives would be dependent on willing landowners and successful conservation planning to implement those actions.
 Section 3.7.2 describes the programmatic approach to this NEPA analysis and for NEPA review after site-specific conservation practices have been identified.
-In addition to incorporating by reference the analysis the USDA-NRCS has conducted on the effects of its conservation practices, the discussion in this Draft RP/EA includes examples of the conservation practices the MS TIG expects would be implemented in the proposed project area and how those practices are expected to impact the environment.
+In addition to incorporating by reference the analysis the USDA-NRCS has conducted on the effects of its conservation practices, the discussion in this Draft RP/EA includes examples of the conservation practices are expected to impact the environment.
 Appendix B includes the full list of conservation practices that would be eligible for funding under the alternatives.